scionproto-contrib/jpan/doc/Design.md

 ## Daemon
 The implementation can use the daemon.
 Alternatively, since daemon installation may be cumbersome on platforms such as Android, we can directly connect to a control service.
+An alternative for mobile devices could be a non-local daemon that is hosted by the mobile provider.
+This may work but may open opportunities for sid-channel attacks on the daemon.
+Also, when roaming, the provider may not actually support SCION.
+In this case the device would need to connect to some kind of gateway to connect to either a daemon or at least a topology server + control server.

 ## Library dependencies etc